Golden Hour Itinerary: Eden

 There are full amenities at both ends of the beach, along with the Eden Boardwalk which travels the full length of the beach and around Lake Curalo.

 Visit the eateries at Snug Cove, or head up the hill to Imlay Street where Sprout Eden features local produce on the menu and wholesale.
 Several eateries are open to cater for dawn risers, and you’ll find a sunny spot at Cuppaz Cafe, or Rusty Plough is a busy diner on Princes Highway.

 Dusk at Snug Cove or Marine Rescue

-There are ‘two folds” to the worlds 3rd deepest natural harbour and these two places are at the heart of their center.
+There are ‘two folds” to the world’s third deepest natural harbour and these two places are at the heart of their centre.
 Snug Cove is a fishing port and has three wharves and rocky shorelines to perch on.

 Sundowners at Snug Cove

 There’s no better place to celebrate a sunset with a beverage than at Drift Bar & Restaurant (unless you are outdoors of course!).
 It’s elevated views of Snug Cove and the Eden Wharf are bested only by the tapas and share plates on offer.